Gay marriage vote marks a quiet revolution in Ireland

 “It was a bitter time,” said best-selling author Colm Toibin, one of Ireland’s highest profile gay men.
 “It certainly looked to me as though the one thing they are never going to do in Ireland is accept us.”

-It was only after the European court in Strasbourg ruled it was incompatible with Europe’s convention on human rights that homosexual activity was legalized.
+It was only after the European court in Strasbourg ruled it was incompatible with Europe’s convention on human rights that homosexual activity was legalised.
 Only a third of voters agreed, a poll said.

 But by then a wave of social change had hit Ireland as the Church’s domination of politics collapsed after a torrent of sex abuse scandals.